39 Interesting Facts About Omega watches

 This is one of the facts about Omega watches that speak for the high precision that Omega watches have.

 20. Omega launched an updated version of their Co-Axial movement in 2007

-This movement was the Caliber 8500 and was a movement which had low friction, high mechanical efficiency, and an impressive performance.
+This movement was the Caliber 8500 and was a movement that had low friction, high mechanical efficiency, and an impressive performance.
 This is a well-regarded movement still to this day.

 21. Omega created the first movement that was capable of resisting magnetic fields greater than 15,000 gausses in 2013

 Omega used a different approach than its competitors.
-Rather than making a case that would work as protection against the magnetic fields, Omega developed a movement which wouldn’t be affected by the magnetism of up to 15,0000 gausses (1.5 teslas).
+Rather than making a case that would work as a protection against the magnetic fields, Omega developed a movement that wouldn’t be affected by the magnetism of up to 15,0000 gausses (1.5 teslas).

 22. Since Buzz Aldrin wore a Speedmaster Professional when walking on the moon in 1969, the watch has been referred to as the moon watch